 Continuing with the theme of change, I returned to Deloitte and took up a role in the Fraud Investigation practice.

-Increased focus on transparency and corporate governance, coupled with dynamic business models and digitisation have led to an exponential increase in white-collar crimes which in turn led to a need for investigators with deep skills and experience.
+Increased focus on transparency and corporate governance, coupled with dynamic business models and digitization have led to an exponential increase in white-collar crimes which in turn led to a need for investigators with deep skills and experience.
 This is where my counterparts and I come in!

 Fast forward to 2013, I wanted to diversify my skillsets and wanted to work beyond the Big 4 firms.